-In the undergraduate students study an array of public health topics with emphases on health promotion, environmental health and epidemiology – the science of public health.
+In the undergraduate program students study an array of public health topics with emphases on health promotion.
 The program at Southern is intensively hands- on, with many class activities centering on community-service and a culminating internship where students get real world experience working with a public health or community agency.

 Southern's public health graduates are leaders in Connecticut’s state and local health department, as well as community-based agencies, hospitals, insurance and pharmaceutical companies, and nonprofit agencies.
 Our graduates work to eliminate health inequities, organize community responses to health problems, address the AIDS epidemic; promote a healthy environment, design public health policies and interventions, and lead international health relief efforts.